DamoM73/turtle_vid_tute/lesson_2.md

     print(number)
 ```

 But what if we want `print` the numbers between 1 and 100?
-Do you really want to type all those numbers out?
+Do you want to type all those numbers out?

-Luckily Python has a function called `range` which makes list between two given numbers.
+Luckily, Python has a function called `range`.
+It makes list between two given numbers.

-Change your code to the code below:
+Change your code to the code below.

 ```python
 number_list = range(1, 101)